Diet

 Fiber

-Fiber is the main source of a healthy guinea pigs diet.
-Don’t forget that, in the wild, a guinea pig’s diet rests on grasses, plants, herbs, twigs, and, occasionally, roots and barks.
+Fiber runs the show in a healthy guinea pig’s diet.
+Wild guinea pigs survive on grasses, plants, herbs, twigs, and occasionally roots and barks.

 Will My Guinea Pig Like Watermelon?